 When you touch the Paptic material, it feels like something between paper and fabric.
 It crumples up like paper, but returns to its shape like a fabric.
 As a shopping bag, the material is strong, but it can be sewn or glued.

 Plasticity, lightness and numerous application possibilities also guaranteed the success of plastic, back in the day.
 The world produces 350 million tonnes of plastic a year, of which 85 per cent ends up in landfills or in bodies of water.
 Every year, eight million more tonnes of plastic end up in the world’s oceans, most of it from Asia.
-The oft-quoted 2016 report by the Ellen McArthur Foundation – named after sailor Ellen McArthur – presents a truly troubling scenario: by 2050, the world’s oceans will contain more plastic than fish.
+The oft-quoted 2016 report by the Ellen McArthur Foundation – named after sailor Ellen McArthur – presents a truly troubling scenario: by 2050, the world’s oceans will contain more plastic than fish if we don't reduce the amount of plastic we use.

 In the United Nations convention held in Geneva in July 2019, 187 countries made a commitment to reduce plastic waste and increase plastic recycling.
 So far, 127 countries have imposed a charge on disposable plastic bags or banned them altogether.
 Many developing countries refuse to accept plastic waste.
 In the European Union, the ban on disposable plastics will take effect in 2021.